-Join hundreds of female and non-binary students online to make your next move in tech.
+Join 500+ female and female-aligned students online to make your next move in tech.
 Regardless of your experience, background, or gender identity, turn your tech ideas into reality in just 36 hours.

 An alternate competition stream for beginner hackers.